mauriciocarbajal/lithium-cli/README.md

 m => Bb7
 ```

-### Play it, Sam
+### Ready?
-So now you are all set to play all chords from the song above...
+Nw you are all set to play the song above:

 ```
 1  ⇧6  6  4  n  m  5  m  1
 ```

+Can you notice the different nature of those chords played when you pressed `n` and `m`?

+This way of borrowing major chords from the minor tonality always makes me think of Nirvana.
+Or Jigglypuff song, to be honest.

 ## Adding melodies
 You can play a melody in the keyboard using the z row and the a row.
 This is clearly a piano 🎹: